 Polyester is an affordable and durable man-made material.
 Made from synthetic fiber, it is lightweight and can dry quickly.
 Yet most people find polyester bedding not breathable enough to use especially in summer.
 Besides, polyester can cause skin problems, like itching, redness, and some other irritations to your skin.

-Cotton is a popular fabric used in not only weighted blankets, but also all sorts of bedding.
+Bamboo fabric is a popular fabric used in not only weighted blankets, but also all sorts of bedding.
 This fabric is exquisitely breathable.
-With advanced ventilation, cotton bedding wicks moisture away quickly so you can sleep cool all night long.
+With advanced ventilation, bamboo fabric bedding wicks moisture away quickly so you can sleep cool all night long.
 It is lightweight and soft to the touch, easy to wash and dry.
-Cotton is also commonly known to be very durable.
+Bamboo fabric is also commonly known to be very durable.

-If cotton has become your preferred choice, go for certified cotton to ensure that the material is toxic free and safe.
+If bamboo fabric has become your preferred choice, go for certified bamboo fabric to ensure that the material is toxic free and safe.
 Hypoallergenic bedding would help you stay from irritation and other skin problems, so you can sleep soundly.

 Flannel is inherently soft and gentle for skin, and promotes a comfy feeling when touching the fabric.
 Many find flannel a “warm fabric” for a reason - the fuzzy texture traps air and heat, providing the body warm insulation.
 In other words, this fabric might not be a good choice for all seasons.